 - Brightness level disturbances of the laptop and phone screens

 Mental Health along with Physical health is equally important.
 Due to isolation, overlapping responsibilities amplified psychosocial risks associated with unstructured working times.
 Telework has even provoked anxiety linked to the pandemic and behavioural issues especially those associated with addictions.
 We will discuss a few important and life-saving tips further.

 Long Hours Of Sitting – Invitation To Various Diseases

 Sitting for more than 4-5 hours is an Absolute Contraindication and one of the major causes of Cardiovascular Diseases and Diabetes Mellitus Type 2.

-Studies have shown that the adoption of home and social isolation due to COVID has lead to a significant decline in physical activity all over the world resulting in a reduction of the moderate to vigorous physical activity to sedentary behavior.
+Studies have shown that the adoption of home and social isolation due to COVID has led to a significant decline in physical activity all over the world resulting in a reduction of moderate to vigorous physical activity to sedentary behaviour.
 Even slight inactivity of 1-4 weeks can increase the risk of cardiovascular diseases.
 Hence introducing a home-based exercise program will significantly improve our overall health system, thereby reducing the risk of injuries.